truenas/documentation/content/TruenasApps/StableApps/InstallNetdataApp.md

 ---
 title: "Netdata"
-description: "Provides information on installing and configuring the Netdata app on TrueNAS SCALE."
+description: "Provides information on installing and configuring the Netdata app on TrueNAS."
 weight:
 aliases:
  - /scale/scaletutorials/apps/installnetdataapp/